DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/options.md

 * ***EnableAuthorizeEndpoint***

     Enables the authorize endpoint.
-Default to true.
+Defaults to true.

 * ***EnableTokenEndpoint***

     Enables the token endpoint.
-Default to true.
+Defaults to true.

 * ***EnableDiscoveryEndpoint***

     Enables the discovery endpoint.
-Default to true.
+Defaults to true.

 * ***EnableUserInfoEndpoint***

     Enables the user info endpoint.
-Default to true.
+Defaults to true.

 * ***EnableEndSessionEndpoint***

     Enables the end session endpoint.
-Default to true.
+Defaults to true.

 * ***EnableCheckSessionEndpoint***

     Enables the check session endpoint.
-Default to true.
+Defaults to true.

 * ***EnableTokenRevocationEndpoint***

     Enables the token revocation endpoint.
-Default to true.
+Defaults to true.

 * ***EnableIntrospectionEndpoint***

     Enables the introspection endpoint.
-Default to true.
+Defaults to true.

 * ***EnableDeviceAuthorizationEndpoint***

     Enables the device authorization endpoint.
-Default to true.
+Defaults to true.

 * ***EnableBackchannelAuthenticationEndpoint***

     Enables the backchannel authentication endpoint.
-Default to true.
+Defaults to true.

 * ***EnableJwtRequestUri***
   Enables the *request_uri* parameter for JWT-Secured Authorization Requests.
 This allows the JWT to be passed by reference.
 Disabled by default, due to the security implications of enabling the request_uri parameter (see [RFC 9101 section 10.4](https://datatracker.ietf.org/doc/rfc9101/)).